MildlyFootwear/starsector-BetterSaves/README.md

 Starsector plugins can't copy or move saves.
 Meaning...
 Only saves made after the mod is installed will be properly organized.
 All subsequent saves will be properly organized, however, meaning old characters will still work.
 Every time the game saves, it'll save twice.
 Once to the main save folder and once to the character's sub folder.
-"Save" and "Save Copy" will function identically now.
+"Save" and "Save Copy" will function identically now, with both always creating a new save slot.
 Not a big issue, but worth noting.